CS130-W20/team-A7/README.md

 # Serendipity
-An app for those who are spontanious but indecisive to make travel plans
+An app for those who are spontaneous but indecisive to make travel plans

 # Group Members